Need a break from monkey spotting and temple hopping? Head to the best Ubud cafes for relaxing vibes, rice terrace views and all-day breakfasts…

 10. RÜSTERS

 When it comes to best cafes in Ubud with everything under one roof, you’ll want to make your way to RÜSTERS.
 Start your day with a choice of beans, and choose between a cortado, flat white, affogato, or Masala Latte, just to name a few.
-You can’t go wrong with any of the breakfast items to pair with your cuppa, like the Shakshuka with avocado, spicy tomato sauce, feta, gooey poached eggs and corn tortilla to mop it all up with.
-Or the Bircher Musli with coconut yoghurt, raspberry compote, coconut flakes, salted almonds and fresh berries.
-Then, spend the day browsing through RÜSTERS concept store, bakery and pottery workshop, before making your way back as the west-facing terrace for a prime seat at sunset…
+You can’t go wrong with any of the breakfast items to pair with your cuppa, then browse through RÜSTERS concept store and furniture showroom, bakery and pottery workshop, before making your way back as the west-facing terrace for a prime seat at sunset…

 12. Huma Cafe

 At Huma Cafe, a rice paddy views simply isn’t enough.
 Here, you’re immersed in nature with emerald landscapes all around.
-This hidden gem is sister to Pubas Coffee (backed by Goldmine’s finest coffee beans) and is quickly becoming the ‘hood’s favourite for a slow morning coffee and brekkie with a view.
-And while we love the Western fusion dishes on the menu, Huma’s iddylic setting is perfect for grazing on their Asian staples.
-Try the mango-licious smoothie bowl for breakfast, followed by a tempura fried rice or mie goreng – best enjoyed with a coconut cream coffee and fresh seasonal fruit juice.
+This hidden gem is sister to Pubas Space above (both backed by Goldmine’s finest coffee beans) and is quickly becoming our favourite, simply for the slow morning coffee and breakfasts that’s served right beside the stunning rice paddies.
+And while we love the Western fusion dishes on the menu, Huma’s idyllic setting is perfect for grazing on their Asian staples.
+Try the mango-licious smoothie bowl for breakfast, followed by a tempura fried rice or vegetarian fried noodles – best enjoyed with a coconut cream coffee and fresh seasonal fruit juice.

 KAFE, Jl Hanoman No. 44 B, Padang Tegal, Ubud, p. +62 811 179 3455 / +62 819 0711 8242; Open daily 7am – 11pm.